 Six Steps towards Revitalisation

-The Language Conservancy helps create a custom curriculum for your language by working closely with an accomplished professional linguist.
-We collaborate with speakers from your community to document your language and develop an array of print and online materials.
+After talking through your language aspirations and dreams, we’ll work with you to create a custom plan for your language by working closely with an accomplished TLC linguist.
+From there, we collaborate with speakers from your community to document your language and develop an array of print and online materials.
 These tools will help revitalise your language and keep learners engaged.
-Some examples of the educational resources we provide can be found on our primary website here.
+Some examples of the educational resources we provide can be found here.